squishlab/PhysH308/assignments/wk2.md

 ## Assignment:

-# For class on Wednesday:
+# For class on Tuesday:

 1. 3.5
 2. 3.10
 3. 3.22

-# For class on Friday:
+# For class on Thursday:

 1. 3.26
 2. 3.30